 aromas of in the smell of these sources but are also known to utilize soil minerals

-and structural compounds naturally occurring in bark, grasses, minerals, algae
+and structural compounds naturally occurring in bark, grasses, minerals, blue green algae,

 and other organic sources in their environment.
 PSM’s have a number of protective